-A Joint Health and Safety Committees (JHSC) is a committee of at least two persons, who represent the workers and the employer at a workplace.
+A Joint Health and Safety Committees (JHSC) is a committee of at least two people, who represent the workers and the employer at a workplace.
 Their primary role is to identify workplace health and safety problems and bring them to the attention of the employer.
 This certification involves training in health and safety law, and the identification, assessment, and control of hazards.

 Section 9 of OHSA requires a JHSC at: